VenkatManchikalapudi/pdf-summary-app/README.md

 ---

 ## Usage
-1. Start backend, frontend, and Ollama server as above.
+1. Start backend, frontend, and Ollama server as above
-2. Open the frontend in your browser (default: http://localhost:5173).
+2. Open the frontend in your browser (default: http://localhost:5173)
-3. Upload a PDF, click Summarize, and interact with the Q&A panel.
+3. Upload a PDF, click Summarize, and interact with the Q&A panel

 ---

 ## Customization & Extensibility
-- Add new LLMs or endpoints in `backend/app/services/`.
+- Add new LLMs or endpoints in `backend/app/services/`
-- Extend UI components in `frontend/src/components/`.
+- Extend UI components in `frontend/src/components/`
-- For persistent PDF storage, integrate a database in the backend.
+- For persistent PDF storage, integrate a database in the backend

 ---